kd0kfo/libmygl/README.md

 Since version 2.3, NetCDF is required to read and write Plane files.
 NetCDF is freely available here: http://www.unidata.ucar.edu/software/netcdf/

+If either libdnstd or netcdf are installed in a non-standard location, e.g. not in /usr, their paths may be passed to CMake using the cmake flags, -DDNSTD_DIR=<path> and -DNETCDF_DIR=<path>, respectively.

 License
 -------